douglasglu/douglasglu/README.md

 ### Data Science, Fintech, and Learner!

-#### Recent graduate from the Flatiron School Data Science Bootcamp with a background in finance and a passion for all things FinTech.
+#### Recent graduate from the Flatiron School Data Science Bootcamp with a background in finance and a passion for all things FinTech

 - 🔭 I’m currently transitioning from my previous role as an analyst at J.P.
 Morgan to a data scientist
 - 🌱 Learning SQL and Solidity